Carrizozo, New Mexico: it's just two hours away

 Entrance to Valley of Fires State Park

-The Malpais lava flow was formed around 1,500 years ago, making it one of the youngest lava flows in the United States.
-If you’d like to experience a snippet of the lava flow, without the “walking on broken glass” part, then a great place to visit is the Valley of Fires Recreation Area.
+The lava flow formed about 1,500 years ago, making it one of the youngest in the United States.
+If you want to experience it without testing your balance and pain tolerance, the Valley of Fires Recreation Area is the place to do it.

 Valley of Fires Camping and Hiking Fee Info